 Please click here for the news release in PDF format.

-Dusseldorf, we miss you already!
-Central Wire Industries UK had the opportunity to display at Wire 2016.
+Central Wire Industries UK had the opportunity to display under the CWI group of companies banner at Wire 2016.
 Previously known as Hempel Wire Ltd, CWI purchased the company in 2015 and was very excited to showcase their wide range of Stainless Steels / Nickel alloys / Non-Ferrous wires - spring wires, profiles, slicklines, ropes and cables.

 It was a huge event that brought together numerous industry professionals.
 Thank-you to all our international agents that were with us to assist in building new relationships and connecting with the visitors to our stand.
 Over the course of the five day show we met business experts and customers from all around the globe in industries such as nuclear, aerospace, medical, automotive and oil and gas sectors.